Year 4

 - prepared

-Our current class novel is 'The Iron Man' by Ted Hughes.
+Our current class novel is 'The Lost Thing' by Shaun Tan.

 English and Mathematics Coverage in Year 4: